andreafalzetti/aws-lambda-xray-examples/README.md

-# aws-lambda-xray-sample
+# aws-lambda-xray-examples
-Simple example of using AWS X-Ray with Lambda
+Examples of using AWS X-Ray with Lambda